Snap-sec/blog/_posts/2021-09-26-Hacking-Agorapulse.md

 ![image](https://user-images.githubusercontent.com/88488902/197374039-d83f19aa-71e8-4771-b8e1-5b1c93826c4d.png)

-We also found that when we sent the following http PUT request, the agorapulse application changed the chronological order of the assistant rules while leaking all of the inbox rules in the response.
+We also found that when we sent the following HTTP PUT request, the agorapulse application changed the chronological order of the assistant rules while leaking all of the inbox rules in the response.
 As a result, the guest role was able to leak information about the rules in the inbox assistant and even change their chronology.

 ## About us